NepToasty/Vive_Tracker_Power_Bank/README.md

 The build is meant to be build up with a reflow oven / PNP (Pick and Place) or with good soldering techniques.

-I do not take any responsibility for any harm and or interference with other electronics whatsoever.
+I do not take any responsibility for any harm that it may cause.
 I expect some knowledge of electronics beforehand before building the power bank up.
 A LiPo is used in this project that could cause harm.